georgik/custom-python-win-distro/README.md

 ## What is Windows Embeddable Python?

-Windows Embeddable Python is a minimalistic Python distribution suitable for bundling the Python inside applications for Windows.
+Windows Embeddable Python is a minimalistic Python distribution suitable for bundling Python inside applications for Windows.

-The package is stored in downloads: https://www.python.org/downloads The name of the package is: Windows x86-64 embeddable zip file
+The package is stored in downloads: https://www.python.org/downloads

+The name of the package is: Windows x86-64 embeddable zip file

 ## Why is it necessary to repackage ZIP with Embeddable Python?